tongtongluu/bubbleTea-DataVis-Thesis/readme.md

 ---

+Deepest thank you to Daniel Sauter, Alec Barrett, Richard The and Christian Swinehart for your guidance and support.

+Jenny G. Zhang, Viet Thanh Nguyen and Lisa Lowe for your comprehensive insights into Asian American cultural politics

+Special Thanks to my roommate Jason Yang and my cat Caviar, who gave me great encouragement and support during the pandemic.I am so lucky to have you both.

+I would also like to thank the Parsons 2021 Data Visualization cohort for a very special online experience this year.
+I hope we can meet in person soon, and I wish you all the best in your future career and life paths.

-Submitted in partial fulfillment of the requirements for the degree of Master Science in Data Visualization at Parsons School of Design // May 2021
+#### Submitted in partial fulfillment of the requirements for the degree of Master Science in Data Visualization at Parsons School of Design // May 2021